-David Mouser, DVM — Chief of Staff
+Chad Harris, DVM — Chief of Staff

-Originally from Odessa, Texas, Dr. Harris earned his DVM degree at Ross University School of Veterinary Medicine in 2012.
+Originally from Odessa, Texas, Dr. Harris, our Chief of Staff, earned a DVM degree at Ross University School of Veterinary Medicine in 2012.
 After completing the classroom portion of veterinary school at Ross University in St. Kitts, located in the West Indies in the Caribbean, he performed a clinical rotation year at the University of Minnesota in St. Paul, Minnesota.